grrlgeek/sql-docs/docs/integration-services/load-data-to-from-oracle-generic.md

 :::image type="content" source="media/load-data-to-from-oracle-generic/ado-destination.png" alt-text="Screenshot of ado.net destination.":::

 > [!NOTE]
 > ADO.NET allows packages to access data sources with the .NET OracleClient Data Provider.
-When migrating from Microsoft's connector for Oracle, custom properties in Oracle source and Oracle destination components aren't available in ADO.NET source and destination.
+When migrating from Microsoft's connector for Oracle, custom properties in [Oracle source](data-flow/oracle-source.md) and [Oracle destination](data-flow/oracle-destination.md) components set by Advanced Editor only aren't available in ADO.NET source and destination.